The Complete Payroll Blog

 From an employer standpoint, fully familiarizing yourself with these terms and the differences between them will also help you negotiate salaries with employees, in addition to running payroll effectively.
 It’s important for both employees and employers to fully understand the difference between gross pay and net pay and the impact these numbers have on their paycheck and payroll.

-Gross Pay vs. Net Pay?
+What is Gross Pay vs. Net Pay?

 Gross pay and net pay are very different, and unfortunately, these two terms can get easily confused or mixed up if a person doesn’t familiarize themselves with the difference.